-To prepare for the exam, do not take calcium supplements for at least 24 hours before the exam.
+Preparation: Do not take calcium supplements for at least 24 hours before the exam.
 You should eat normally and wear loose, comfortable clothing.
-You may also be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.
-Be sure to let our staff know if you recently had a barium examination or have been injected with a contrast material for a computed tomography (CT) scan, also known as a CAT scan, or radioisotope scan, as you might have to wait 10 to 14 days before undergoing a DEXA test.
+You may be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.
+Be sure to let our staff know if you've recently had a barium examination or have been injected with contrast material for a CT (CAT) scan or radioisotope scan, as you might have to wait 10 to 14 days before undergoing a our DEXAscan.

 Women should always inform their physician or X-ray technologist if there is any possibility that they are pregnant.
 Many imaging tests are not performed during a pregnancy due to the fact that radiation can be harmful to the fetus.
 If an X-ray is necessary, precautions can be taken to minimize radiation exposure to the baby.

-At Open MRI and Diagnostic Imaging of Wall, our highly trained staff can perform DEXA testing in a warm, caring environment—and produce accurate analysis with a quick turnaround.
+At Open MRI and Diagnostic Imaging of Wall, our staff performs DEXAtesting in a warm, caring environment—and produces accurate analysis with a quick turnaround.
 We have provided comfortable and caring services for more than 50 years!

-If you have any questions about our radiology services, call us at
+If you have any questions about our radiology services, please call us at

 or click here to contact us.